gausspy/gausspy/docs/method.rst

 minimum of the curvature.
 Furthermore, even in the presence of both blending and noise, these expressions will yield the location of all the points that are possible candidates for the positions of Gaussian components in the target function.
-Fig. :num:`#curvature` is an example of a function defined as the sum of three gaussians for which the conditions Eq. :eq:`f0const` - :eq:`f4const` are satisfied and the local minima of curvature are successfully found, even when blending of components is relevant.
+The following is an example of a function defined as the sum of three gaussians for which the above conditions are satisfied and the local minima of curvature are successfully found, even when blending of components is relevant.